Covariant quantum field theory of tachyons

 Unfortunately, all attempts for further discussion about tachyons are held by serious mathematical difficulties that prevent their covariant description within the framework of quantum field theory (QFT).
-Since the earliest attempts \cite{Feinberg1967, Arons1968, Dhar1968, Susskind}, at least three such problems remain unsolved: the energy spectrum is unbounded from below, Lorentz boosts modify an unstable vacuum and the commutation rules are not covariant with respect to Lorentz boosts.
+Since the earliest attempts \cite{Feinberg1967, Arons1968, Dhar1968, Susskind}, at least three such problems remain unsolved: the energy spectrum is unbounded from below, Lorentz boosts alter an already unstable vacuum and the commutation rules are not covariant with respect to Lorentz boosts.

-In this work, we show that all these problems are a consequence of the improper representation of the Lorentz group in a too small Hilbert space.
+In this work, we show that these issues stem from the improper representation of the Lorentz group in a too-small Hilbert space.
 After a natural extension of this space, problems with the quantization of tachyon fields disappear and it is possible to construct a theory with a stable and relativistically invariant tachyon vacuum and a lower-bounded energy spectrum.
-Interestingly, our conclusions are consistent with the interpretation of quantum mechanics, known as the two-state formalism, introduced by Aharonov, Bergmann, and Lebowitz \cite{Aharonov1964} to guarantee time-reversibility of the measurement process.
-While this formalism was only an exotic interpretation of non-relativistic quantum mechanics, in quantum field theory of tachyons, a similar approach turns out to be a necessary element guaranteeing the relativistic invariance.
+Notably, our findings align with the two-state formalism in quantum mechanics, introduced by Aharonov, Bergmann, and Lebowitz \cite{Aharonov1964} to guarantee time-reversibility of the measurement process.
+While this formalism was only an exotic interpretation of non-relativistic quantum mechanics, in quantum field theory of tachyons, a similar approach turns out to be a necessary element guaranteeing the relativistic invariance \footnote{It must be pointed out that our work, while it deals with quantum field theory for tachyons, does not address the complex interpretational questions linked to the two-state vector formalism.
+Issues such as the interpretation of weak measurements or the validity of the product rule remain outside the scope of our study.
+In quantum field theory, defining certain observables, like the number of particles in a finite space, can be problematic \cite{Kialka2018}, but our use of the two-state formalism is confined to its utility in computing probability amplitudes for processes using $S$-matrix elements, and does not extend to these broader interpretative concerns.}.